Impactful Research

 A signature research area typically involves multiple faculty members researching a broad subject, publishing research in high-tier outlets, and securing external support.
 These signature research areas include both the college’s existing research strengths and areas that have the potential to boost national prominence and secure future funding.

 In the 2023-2024 academic year, the Office of Research and Grant Administration analyzed data about external and internal awards, faculty publications, and faculty research interests to identify common foci of research in the college.
 The results were shared with the Impactful Research Committee and the college’s executive team, who provided feedback.
-A consensus emerged that signature research areas include education and health workforce, life outcomes for people with disabilities, muscle biology and health, and substance use disorders.
+A consensus emerged that signature research areas include education and health workforce, life outcomes for people with disabilities, muscle biology and health, and substance use and health.
 Potential emergent research areas include arts integration, maternal health, health promotion across the lifespan, and whole schools.

 WE CARE Speaker Series